-This definition captures two distinct contributions to the uncertainty: the classical probability distribution ($-\ln p^k$) and the intrinsic quantum uncertainty due to degeneracy ($\ln n_t^k$), which leads to the Holevo asymmetry term $S_\Gamma$ discussed in Ref.~\cite{ThermoGauge2} (see also Appendix~\ref{app:gaugethermo}).
+This definition captures two distinct contributions to the uncertainty: the classical probability distribution ($-\ln p^k$) and the intrinsic quantum uncertainty due to degeneracy ($\ln n_t^k$), which leads to the Holevo asymmetry discussed in Ref.~\cite{ThermoGauge2}.

 The stochastic entropy production $\sigma_{\mathrm{inv}}$ for a single trajectory is the difference between the final and initial stochastic entropies $\sigma_{\mathrm{inv}} = s_R(l) - s_F(k)$, which directly leads to the detailed fluctuation relation for agents who are restricted to energy measurements